ZhaomingKong/Denoising-Comparison/README.md

 ## Datasets

 ******************************** Update 1.0 ***************************************
-Images using new camera brands (Canon 100D and Sony A6500) are uploaded 7/18/2018 Thank you Zhuoyun Zheng and Ayi for sharing your cameras.
+Images using new camera brands (Canon 100D and Sony A6500) are uploaded 7/18/2018.
+Appreciate Zhuoyun and Ayi for sharing your cameras.

 ******************************** Update 2.0 ***************************************
 Photos taken by OPPO R11s are uploaded 1/24/2019.
-Thank you Haoxue Yang for sharing your camera.
+Appreciate Haoxue Yang for sharing your camera.

 ******************************** Update 3.0 ***************************************
 Photos taken by XIAOMI8 (DXOMARK 103) are uploaded 2/5/2019.
 Happy Chinese New Year.